kirloskar electric company ltd share price Management discussions

 Threats

-The Key sectors and end user Industry are going through a very rough business phase more particularly mining, steel, coal and infrastructure including the real-estate industry.
+The key sectors and end user Industry are going through a very rough business phase more particularly mining, steel, coal and infrastructure including the real-estate industry.
+Russias invasion of Ukraine and the ongoing war caused severe commodity and energy price shocks and trade disruptions, provoking the beginning of a significant reorientation and adjustment across many economies.
 Any change in the government policy and projects guidelines concerning new investments in these sectors, may have an adverse impact on demand for your products.
 Capacity utilization of the Company remains low and actual performance may also vary as it is dependent on several factors beyond the control of your Company.

 Your Company continues to face competition from the unorganized sector and also new players making their presence in the country.
-However, your company has a strong base and brand acceptance for its product in all sectors of the industries.
+However, your company has a strong base for its product in all sectors of the industries.

 Segment wise or product wise performance